becca-bailey/gatsby-site/_posts/2016-04-12-polymorphism-in-clojure.md

 categories: clojure apprenticeship
 related: ["How do I _____ in Clojure?", "Multi-Arity Functions in Clojure"]
 ---
-## This week, I have been working on [the Gilded Rose kata in Clojure](https://github.com/mjansen401/gilded-rose-clojure).
+### This week, I have been working on [the Gilded Rose kata in Clojure](https://github.com/mjansen401/gilded-rose-clojure).

 Looking over the code, the first thing I noticed was the serious need for some polymorphism.
 If you're new to this, let me explain.

-### Polymorphism allows functions to behave in slightly different ways, depending on the object that it is called on or the parameters that are passed in.
+#### Polymorphism allows functions to behave in slightly different ways, depending on the object that it is called on or the parameters that are passed in.

 In an object-oriented language like Ruby, this is fairly simple to accomplish.
 For example, let's say I wanted to write a simple program that prints a greeting.

-{% highlight ruby %}
+{% highlight ruby linenos%}
 class Person
   attr_reader :name